-The email comes from an unrecognised address When processing the email, you can place the images into a class (see here 256); FFPx remembers that choice and the next time an email is received from that address, it will know the name and class. - Email addresses have two parts; the actual address (for example, andrew@gmail.com) and the name (for example, "Andrew").
+The email comes from an unrecognised address When processing the email, you can place the images into a class (see here); FFPx remembers that choice and the next time an email is received from that address, it will know the name and class.
+The image metadata doesn't match the name associated with the email address.
+Email addresses have two parts; the actual address (for example, andrew@gmail.com) and the name (for example, "Andrew").
 FFPx extracts the name from the email and if the image doesn't have an author name set in the metadata, it uses the email name as the author name.
 However, if the image has an author name in it's metadata then that name will be used for classification; this allows members who share one email address to enter images and get them classified automatically.
+The email comes from an unrecognised address but from a "known" member name.
 FFPx will still treat the image as unclassified; there may actually be two people with the same name at the club so FFPx doesn't assume that because the name's the same, it's the same person.
+The email name doesn't match the member's name registered with the competition.
 FFPx will make you classify the image manually, but it will remember for next time this member enters an image.
 In an ideal world, members would use the same name for both their email address and competition entries.
 Two people share the same email address If there are two members listed as having the same email address (for example, a couple might share an address) then FFPx won't try and automatically classify the images; you can place the images into the appropriate classes manually see here .
 However, there's one caveat - which is described in the next scenario.
-The email has no attached images A message to that affect is placed in the Entry Status (see the Entry Status as section). - FFPx renames the new image to avoid a clash; for example, if an image is received called "Portrait.jpg" and there's already an image with that name in the same class, FFPx renames the image "Portrait (1).jpg".
+The email has no attached images A message to that affect is placed in the Entry Status (see the Entry Status as section).
+The email has an attached image which has the same name as an existing image.
+FFPx renames the new image to avoid a clash; for example, if an image is received called "Portrait.jpg" and there's already an image with that name in the same class, FFPx renames the image "Portrait (1).jpg".